prabhuteja12/prabhuteja12.github.io/_pages/about.md

 I've had a variety of experiences in the past.
 I started off in online handwriting recognition, moved on to medical imaging processing and most recently, worked on advertisement domain problems during my stint at Amazon.

 Here is my [CV](files/resume.pdf).

+## Contact me!
+I can be reached, most reliably through email at prabhu dot teja at idiap.ch.